 As you can imagine, this is a fun store for children of all ages!
 Or simply pop into Liberty’s where there is an entire section on the ground floor dedicated to Hoxton Street Monster Supplies.
 Manufactured by an inspiring new charity called The Ministry of Stories, they have produced a line of candies described as brilliantly as you could imagine.
 Check out their Monster Supplies, musts for budding monsters of all ages.

 Just in time for Halloween, I couldn’t resist sharing the best monster supplies and treats for all the goblins and ghouls in your life!
 Maybe you can gross them out with a little bit of the Thickest Human Snot?
 It sounds gross, but it’s an absolutely delicious Lemon Curd!
 Brain jam is delicious raspberry jam with as many raspberries as the best gourmet jams.
-These are wonderful ideas of London souvenirs for friends with a good sense of humour at home.
+These are wonderful ideas of London souvenirs for friends with a good sense of humor at home.

 One of their groups of products caused me the biggest laugh.
 It’s called the Range of Tinned Fear and includes: The Collywobbles, Escalating Panic, The Heebie-Jeebies, Mortal Terror and, of course, A Vague Sense of Unease.